Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 @section occt_xde_1 Introduction

 This manual explains how to use the Extended Data Exchange (XDE).
 It provides basic documentation on setting up and using XDE.
-For advanced information on XDE and its applications, see our <a href="https://www.opencascade.com/content/tutorial-learning">E-learning & Training</a> offerings.

 The Extended Data Exchange (XDE) module allows extending the scope of exchange by translating  additional data attached to geometric BREP data, thereby improving the interoperability with external software.